google/lightweight_mmm/README.md

 ## Overview
 ### What you can do with LightweightMMM
-- Scale you data for training.
 - Easily train your marketing mix model.
 - Evaluate your model.
 - Learn about your media attribution and ROI per media channel.
 - Optimize your budget allocation.
+- Scale you data for training.

 ### Motivation to develop and open the source code
 Some marketing practitioners pay attention to [Marketing Mix Modeling (MMM)](https://en.wikipedia.org/wiki/Marketing_mix_modeling) because of a couple of reasons.
-Firstly, measurement based on aggregated data is not affected by the recent ecosystem change happening in the attribution model.
-Secondly, advertisers and the marketing partners have the data science resources to consider in-house MMM capability to nurture their analytics capabilities and accumulate insights by themselves.
+Firstly, measurement based on aggregated data is not affected by the recent ecosystem changes (some related to privacy) happening in the attribution model.
+Secondly, advertisers and their marketing partners have the data science resources to consider in-house MMM capability to nurture their analytics capabilities and accumulate insights by themselves.
 Taking consideration of the emerging situations, an open-source MMM solution is launched.

 ### The models

-**For larger countries we recommend a geo-based model, this is not implemented yet.**
+**For larger countries we recommend a geo-based model.**

 We estimate a **national** weekly model where we use sales revenue (y) as the KPI.
 All parameters will be estimated simultaneously by using MCMC sampling.
-Prior distribution of the paramters is preset.
+Prior distribution of the parameters is preset.
 Users can change the prior distributions in `model.py` file if necessary.
 However, this is not a straight forward way and we recommend you to keep this.

 <img src="https://raw.githubusercontent.com/google/lightweight_mmm/main/images/main_model_formula.png" alt="model_formula"></img>